sensu/sensu-docs/content/sensu-go/6.2/observability-pipeline/observe-entities/monitor-external-resources.md

 For example, when monitoring a group of routers, you may want to add `ip_address` labels.
 {{% /notice %}}

-Now you can use sensuctl to add these proxy entities to Sensu:
+Now you can use sensuctl to add these proxy entities to Sensu directly from the `entities.yml` or `entities.json` file:

 {{< language-toggle >}}